aws/neptune-gremlin-client/README.md

 #### Backoff and retry when submitting a query

-The following example uses [Retry4j](https://github.com/elennick/retry4j), which is included with the Neptune Gremlin Client, for retries, and `RetryUtils.isRetryableException()` to determine whether an exception represents a connection issue or query exception that would allow for an operation to be retried.
+The following example uses [Retry4j](https://github.com/elennick/retry4j) (which is included with the Neptune Gremlin Client) for retries, and `RetryUtils.isRetryableException()` for determing whether an exception represents a connection issue or query exception that would allow for an operation to be retried.

 In this example, the query is constructed and submitted inside a `Callable`, which is executed by a Retry4j `CallExecutor`.
-The `GraphTraversalSource` has been created prior to submitting any query (possibly using the example code shown above), and can be reused across queries and threads.
+The `GraphTraversalSource` has been created _prior_ to submitting any query (possibly using the [example code shown above](#backoff-and-retry-when-creating-a-gremlincluster-and-gremlinclient)), and can be reused across queries and threads.
+You should use a separate `CallExecutor` per thread, however.

 ```
 //GraphTraversalSource can be provided by ClusterContext – see previous example